TryGhost/docs/content/concepts/routing.md

 ### When to use dynamic routing

-When building a custom publication using Ghost’s theme layer, you can utilise Dynamic Routing to configure your site.
+When building a custom publication using Ghost’s theme layer on the front end, you can utilise Dynamic Routing to configure your site in pretty much any way you want.
+If you're interested using a different front end on your Ghost publication such as a static site generator or a custom front end check out the [front end](/concepts/front-end/) documentation.

-If you’re using a different front end for your publication, refer to the official documentation of the site builder you are using for configuration guidelines.
-Read more about using an alternative front end with Ghost.

 ---

 ## Routing configurations

-The routes configuration file is a YAML file, which is located in `content/settings/routes.yaml`.
+The routes configuration file is a YAML file, which is located in: `content/settings/routes.yaml`.

 The `routes.yaml` file is divided into three sections: `routes`, `collections`, and `taxonomies`.
 The default file looks like this: